RemyChatel/CubeSatADCS/ADCS/README.md

 ### How to use it
-This project was done on the Nucleo32-L432KC board, but can work just as well on most other Nucleo board provided they have enough memroy space (6kB of RAM and 68kB of Flash).
+This project was done on the Nucleo32-L432KC board, but can work just as well on most other Nucleo board provided they have enough memory space (6kB of RAM and 68kB of Flash).

 Once all the components are sourced and connected, the inertia model of the system (CubeSat) must be known for the Kalman Filter.
 Also, some knowledge of the variance of the sensor can help start the filter.

-Then, all information can be writen in the ADSCore.test.cpp file and compiled.
+Then, all information can be written in the ADSCore.test.cpp file and compiled.
 The output is read in the USB Serial console.

 If changes are required to the models or to the sensors, see documentation to find